MicrosoftDocs/fabric-docs/docs/data-science/how-to-create-ai-skill.md

 :::image type="content" source="./media/how-to-create-ai-skill/ask.png" alt-text="Screenshot showing a question for an AI Skill." lightbox="./media/how-to-create-ai-skill/ask.png":::

-Questions like
+Questions like:
 - "Why is our factory productivity lower in Q2 2024?"
+- "What is the root cause of our sales spike?"

 are out of scope.

 When you ask a question, the system uses your credentials to fetch the schema.
-Based on that question, the additional information you provided (see "Providing Examples" and "Providing Instructions" later on), and the schema, the system then constructs a prompt.
+Based on that question, the additional information you provided (see the sections on "Providing Examples" and "Providing Instructions" below), and the schema, the system then constructs a prompt.
 This prompt is the text that is sent to an AI, which generates multiple SQL queries.
 After generation of the SQL queries, we parse them to ensure that they only query the data.
 Additionally, we verify that they don't create, update, delete, or otherwise change your data in any way.
 We then extract the best query candidate from the list of generated queries, and make some basic repairs on the best AI-generated query.
 Finally, with your credentials, we once again execute the query, and return the result set to you.

 ## Changing the data source